-Since “Atomised”, Michel Houellebecq has fit in at mainstream literature as a kind of prophet of contemporary affairs.
-“Prescient”, “The voice of the discontent”, “alarming” are some adjectives employed to describe the French author.
+Since “Atomised”, Michel Houellebecq has fit into mainstream literature as a kind of prophet of contemporary affairs.
+“Prescient”, “The voice of the discontent”, and “alarming” are some adjectives employed to describe the French author.

 Recently, he would have foreseen the French yellow-vest movement.
 He was so important to the extent of living under armed protection during the terrorist attacks against Charlie Hebdo’s newsroom.
 He saw a Muslim uprising in France that frightened all.
 He saw the collapse of the European Union.
 Did he really see all this coming?